-All surgeries at the Halifax Vision Surgical Centre are performed on an outpatient basis using a local anesthetic.
-There is very little down time and recovery is fast with minimal restrictions, so you will be back to your regular routine in no time.
+All surgeries performed at the Halifax Vision Surgical Centre are done on an outpatient basis.
+Most procedures take less than 20 minutes, there is very little down time and recovery is fast with minimal restrictions, so you will be back to your regular routine in no time.

 We offer many options for refractive eye surgery.
-Below are brief descriptions of each procedure and we look forward to discussing which one is right for you.
+Below you will find brief descriptions and videos of each procedure.